Health Guide

 Organic Alternatives

 The best and most affordable way to go organic and avoid GMOs is to grow your own food.
 Second best – buy local.
 Local produce can be found at your local health food grocery, farmer’s markets or through your local CSA (Consumer Supported Agriculture).
 Many local farmers may not be certified organic but grow healthy crops that will not spend weeks losing nutritional value while being shipped to you, sometimes from other countries.
 Transported produce uses a lot of fossil fuels while emitting carbon dioxide into the air.
-In addition, produce is often be picked unripe and then gassed to "ripen" after transport.
+In addition, produce is often picked unripe and then gassed to "ripen" after transport.
 Or the food can be processed using preservatives, irradiation, and other means to keep it stable for transport and sale.
 Locally grown fruits and vegetables can be harvested when ripe; therefore, they are full of flavor and highest in nutrients.

 Healthy Counsel